Managing a Global Supply Chain: CMOs, CROs, and CDMOs Under FDA and EU MDR Scrutiny

 Description

-• Avoiding complacency from past “good” FDA / ISO audits
+• Avoid complacency from past "good" FDA / ISO audits

 • COAs / COCs